 How will it work?

-You will be able to access your classroom at any time that suits you, although the live teaching sessions will run at the advertised times.
+You will be able to access your class materials at any time that suits you, although the live teaching sessions will run at the advertised times.

-In the virtual classroom, there will be a recorded lecture, or a series of shorter presentations, for you to view each week.
-These will be provided by your tutor in preparation for the interactive sessions – and, of course, you’ll be able to look at the recorded material after the interactive sessions, too.
+Your tutor will produce a recorded lecture, or a series of shorter presentations, for you to view each week.
+The recordings are provided to you by your tutor in preparation for the interactive sessions – and, of course, you’ll be able to look at the recorded material after the interactive sessions, too.
 The lectures will be available for you to view until the end of your course.
 The University of Oxford uses a website called Canvas to store teaching materials.
 You will be invited to become a user of Canvas, and there you will find your pre-recorded lectures.

 Your course tutor will provide additional reading materials, either through posting them in the classroom environment or by providing links to freely-available external online resources.
 These will help you to prepare for the interactive sessions which will take place at the scheduled time each week.